pixelsomatic/crowdform/README.md

 # Crowdform App

-This project is a assessment test for a crowdform developer role.
-The project simulate an app to buy and sell ecological funds
+This project is a screening test for a Crowdform developer role.
+The aim of the project is to prototype a mobile application that allows users to buy and sell ecological funds.
+The app will simulate a marketplace for users to invest in sustainable projects and promote environmental conservation efforts.

 ## Installation